Bit.Trip: Games

+Main series

 Bit.Trip Beat

 Reminiscent of the classic video game Pong, Bit.Trip Beat (2009) involves players moving an onscreen paddle in order to bounce off waves of incoming blocks to the beat of the music.
 As the player progresses through the game, the patterns of blocks become increasingly complex, but players can judge how well they are doing through changes in the graphics and music.
-The game is played by tilting the Wii Remote to move the paddle, via stylus or circle pad on the 3DS, via touch on iOS devices, or via keyboard or mouse on PC.
+The game is played by tilting the Wii Remote rotated on its side to move the paddle, via stylus or circle pad on the 3DS, via touch on iOS devices, via keyboard or mouse on PC, or via motion controls on the Nintendo Switch by tilting the controller (or console in handheld mode), or through the use of the controller's joystick.
 Bit.Trip Beat also features up to 4-player cooperative multiplayer.

 In October 2009, Gaijin Games released the soundtrack to Bit.Trip Beat as a digital download, first on CDBaby and then on other major music stores.
 The soundtrack features over 19 minutes of chiptunes from the game.

 On November 3, 2010, Bit.Trip Beat was released on the Steam platform for Windows and Mac.